Stingers: episode guide

 Tuesday, September 14, 1999

 A bust, headed by Stone, allows the unit to nab the Robardis, a well known crime family.
 However, the sting doesn't go quite to plan, as the eldest son, Billy Robardi, escapes.
 With Billy out for revenge, Stone and Angie lay low at Stone's family farm.
-Removed from there undercover lives, Angie confides in Stone her doublts about Undercover.
-Back at the Unit, Mackenzie and Rocca make a horrific discovery—Billy has tracked Stone down.
-As Billy pays Stone's family a surprise vsist, Church races to prevent the revenge attack.
-But it is Angie's cop-instinct that saves Stone and his family, and redeems her faith in Undercover.
+Removed from their undercover lives, Angie confides in Stone her doubts about Undercover.
+Back at the Unit, Mackenzie and Rocca make a horrific discovery — Billy has tracked Stone down.
+As Billy pays Stone's family a surprise visit, Church races to prevent the revenge attack.
+But it is Angie's cop-instinct that saves Stone and his family — and redeems her faith in Undercover.

-Guest starring: Steve Bastoni as Billy Robardi, Pam Western as Shirley Pearce, Ben Harkin as Brad Pearce, Tom Hutchings as Steve Robardi, Lesley Baker as Maggie Robardi, Adam Zwar as Grubby Kane, Jason Buckley as Mark Carroll, Greg Francis as Det Sgt Matheson, Geoffrey Baird as Officer Hardy, William Houten as Green, Greg Muller as Miller, Phil Edge, Mark McDougall, John Carmody as Detective, Grant Southam as Detective
+Guest Starring: Steve Bastoni as Billy Robardi, Pam Western as Shirley Pearce, Ben Harkin as Brad Pearce, Tom Hutchings as Steve Robardi, Lesley Baker as Maggie Robardi, Adam Zwar as Grubby Kane, Jason Buckley as Mark Carroll, Greg Francis as Det Sgt Matheson, Geoffrey Baird as Officer Hardy, William Houten as Green, Greg Muller as Miller, Phil Edge as Detective, Mark McDougall as Detective, John Carmody as Detective, Grant Southam as Detective; Stunt Performers: Tom Coltraine, Brett Anderson, Roy Edmunds

 Unnatural Justice